Rethinking On-policy Optimization for Query Augmentation: Comparison

-For Completeness@10, the metric we optimized for, the +3B RL model improves the average score for the sparse BM25 retriever from a base of 29.4 to 32.3.
+For Completeness@10, the metric we optimized for, the DR-3B (DeepRetrieval) model improves the average score for the sparse BM25 retriever from a base of 29.4 to 32.3.
 This demonstrates that RL can successfully steer the model to improve a target metric.
-However, for the dense retriever, the same RL training shows no benefit, with average Completeness@10 scores (29.9 for +3B RL, 29.4 for +7B RL) failing to surpass the base score of 29.6.
+However, for the dense retriever, the same RL training shows no benefit, with average Completeness@10 scores (29.9 for DR-3B, 29.4 for DR-7B) failing to surpass the base score of 29.6.
 This disparity between sparse and dense retriever is critical.
-While RL provides a modest lift for BM25 on both NDCG@10 (from 30.0 to 32.0) and Completeness@10, it consistently degrades performance for the dense Contriever across all metrics.
-For instance, the +7B RL model lowers the average NDCG@10 from 29.9 to 29.0.
+While DeepRetrieval provides a modest lift for BM25 on both NDCG@10 (from 30.0 to 32.0) and Completeness@10, it consistently degrades performance for the dense Contriever across all metrics.
+For instance, the DR-7B model lowers the average NDCG@10 from 29.9 to 29.0.
 This observation suggests that the queries generated by the RL policy, while optimized for the Completeness reward, may be producing keyword-focused outputs that help term-matching systems like BM25 but result in less effective embeddings for semantic-focused dense retrievers.
+A more direct diagnosis would require analyzing model outputs (e.g., length/verbosity, term distribution shifts, and query--tool coverage); we do not include these statistics in this paper and leave them to future work.

-In contrast, the simple prompting method \ours proves to be the most effective and robust method across the board.
+In contrast, the simple prompting method \ours is consistently strong across both sparse and dense tool retrieval settings.
 It achieves the highest average scores for both NDCG@10 (33.4 for sparse, 34.5 for dense) and Completeness@10 (35.1 for sparse, 34.8 for dense).
 Furthermore, looking at Recall@10, HyDE, another generative approach, consistently outperforms all other methods.
-This indicates that for the task of tool retrieval, generating richer, document-like queries via simple prompting is a more reliable strategy for improving performance on both sparse and dense systems than the RL approach tested here.
+This indicates that for the task of tool retrieval, generating richer, document-like queries via simple prompting can be a reliable strategy for improving performance on both sparse and dense systems relative to the specific RL formulation tested here.